ShayanHaghighi/AI-Driving-Game/README.md

 ## Thank You

 Thank you for visiting this project and for your interest in its development.
 Your support means a lot!
-If you find this project useful, consider giving it a ⭐️ or sharing it with others who might benefit from it.
+If you find this project useful, consider giving it a ⭐️ or sharing it with others who might enjoy from it.

 Happy coding! 😊